 3. Rest, exercise, water

-You’ve got a Thanksgiving meal to prep, holiday gifts to buy, parties and events to attend and before you know it, you’ve skipped lunch for the fifth straight day and barely closed your eyes for more than a few hours each night.
+You’ll soon have a Thanksgiving meal to prep, holiday gifts to buy, parties and events to attend, and before you know it, you’ve skipped lunch for the fifth straight day and barely closed your eyes for more than a few hours each night.
 And your immune system will take the hit.
 Take a break, slow it down, and get the rest, exercise, and healthy foods and drinks your body needs to ward off infection.

 4. Hands off your face